psalv/Set-Assiciative-Caching-Service/README.md

 # N-Way Set Associative Cache

-This cache uses n daemon worker threads to distribute the workload of each job it is given.
+This cache uses n daemon worker threads to distribute the workload of each job it is given and store up to n * lines items within a set associative cache.

 ## Using the cache: